pzzd/thinking-about-deep-learning/13-neural-networks.md

 Modern artificial neurons have these parts
 - one or more inputs: An input is a floating-point number coming from an earlier output.
 An input is multiplied by its own floating-point weight.
 Each input has its own weight
 - bias: every neuron has its own bias, a number value.
 It does not come from the output of a previous neuron.
 It is treated like an input of 1.0 with its own weight.
-- a step where are all the weighted inputs and the bias are added together
+- a summation step where are all the weighted inputs and the bias are added together
 - action function: a mathematical function that takes the addition step as input and outputs a new floating-point value.

 ## Networks